YuliyaBarysevich/reading-notes/coders_computer.md

 - **Mac OC**
     - Find the program Terminal under **Applications -> Utilities**.
 An easy way to get to it is the key combination 'command + space' which will bring up Spotlight, then start typing Terminal and it will soon show up.
 - **Linux**
-    -Find it in **Applications -> System or Applications -> Utilities**.
+    - Find it in **Applications -> System or Applications -> Utilities**.
 Alternatively you may be able to 'right-click' on the desktop and there may be an option 'Open in terminal'.
 - **Windows**
-    -You will need an SSH client.
+    - You will need an SSH client.
 A rather good one is Putty (free) .